GPS Block III: Improvements

+SV10 will carry an optical communications terminal developed by German aerospace manufacturer Tesat-Spacecom.
+If successful, this technology could enhance the precision and efficiency of the navigation system used by billions worldwide.

 Control segment

 The GPS Operational Control Segment (OCS), consisting of a worldwide network of satellite operations centers, ground antennas and monitoring stations, provides Command and Control (C2) capabilities for GPS Block II satellites.
 The latest update to the GPS OCS, Architectural Evolution Plan 7.5, was operationally accepted in 2019.

 Next-Generation operational control segment (OCX)

 In 2010, the United States Air Force announced plans to develop a modern control segment, a critical part of the GPS modernization initiative.
 OCS will continue to serve as the ground control system of record until the new system, Next Generation GPS Operational Control System (OCX), is fully developed and functional.

 OCX features are being delivered to the United States Air Force in three separate phases, known as "blocks".
 The OCX blocks are numbered zero through two.
 With each block delivered, OCX gains additional functionality.

 In June 2016, the U.S. Air Force formally notified Congress the OCX program's projected program costs had risen above US$4.25 billion, thus exceeding baseline cost estimates of US$3.4 billion by 25%, also known as a critical Nunn-McCurdy breach.
 Factors leading to the breach include "inadequate systems engineering at program inception", and "the complexity of cybersecurity requirements on OCX".
 In October 2016, the Department of Defense formally certified the program, a necessary step to allow development to continue after a critical breach.

 In July 2021, all OCX monitor station installations had been completed.
 OCX monitoring stations are expected to transition to operations in "early 2023," and the U.S. Space Force hopes to complete operational acceptance for all of OCX in 2027.

+On April 17, 2026, the program was officially canceled by the Pentagon defense acquisition executive.
+The reason given was that the program's problems had "proved insurmountable", and that the projected cost had grown to nearly the cost of the fleet of GPS satellites themselves, at nearly $8 billion.
+Space Force will instead retool the legacy control system.